krompaco/sendgrid-for-epi/README.md

 In `Startup.cs` and inside `ConfigureServices()`, add these lines.
 Replace the connection string with the SQL Server database that you want to use.

-In most cases you would have these secret values in environment variables and fetched through IConfiguration.
+In most cases you would have these secret values in environment variables and fetched through `IConfiguration`.

     services.AddSendGrid(options => { options.ApiKey = "your-key-that-usually-starts-with-SG."; });
     var mailService = new SqlServerMailService(